Oral Cancer Exam

 What to Expect

-If abnormalities, lesions, lumps, or leukoplakia are apparent, Dr. Goodner will implement a treatment plan that is right for you.
+If abnormalities, lesions, lumps, or leukoplakia are apparent, Drs.
+Goodner or Roberts will implement a treatment plan that is right for you.
 Treatment options vary according to the precise diagnosis, but may include: excision, radiation therapy, and chemotherapy.

 It is also important to note that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption.
-Dr. Goodner can provide you with literature and options about quitting dangerous behaviors such as tobacco use.
+Drs.
+Goodner or Roberts can provide you with literature and options about quitting dangerous behaviors such as tobacco use.